scrhllbrg/jsfx_encdec/readme.md

 - **Adds threshold with auto(ish) gain**
  When a compressor lacks control over the threshold this can be used as a rudimentary control.
 Without affecting the output signal in a way that a simple trim plugin would.
 Or if the compressor lacks the headroom of your preferred gain staging.

+ - **Deesser**
+  Could probably be used a (probably at most interesting) deesser.
+In case your favourite compressor lacks a sidechain.

 <img src="assets/encdec.svg" alt="EncDec Signal Flow" width="600"/>

 ## Installation